La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 tilju
 : x1 is heavy

-Prepositions in English are similar to modal particles in Lojban, although a usual English preposition can nhave many meanings while in Lojban every modal particle has only one (even if vague) meaning.
+Prepositions in English are similar to modal particles in Lojban, although a usual English preposition can have many meanings while in Lojban, every modal particle has only one (even if vague) meaning.

 ### General rules in the order of arguments